Dierney/IMPCN/README.md

 - Only by disabling the mod and restart the game can you restore vanilla Chinese.

 ## Others
-- The source code for this mod is the fully open source and you can use the same code to try to replace other languages.
+- The source code for this mod is open source(MIT License) and you can use the same code to try to replace other languages.
 - Don't embezzle the IMPCN texts in any form.

 ## Staffs